Hello Newbie.

 • Butt travels back and down

-• Bottom of squat is below parallel (hip crease is
+• Bottom of squat is below parallel

 below the top of the kneecap)